dylanhayes/dylanhayes.github.io/_posts/2024-03-03-Copilot-Pro-in-Everyday-Life.md

 ## Moving on

 OneDrive is not yet supported, but coming to the Copilot for Microsoft 365, so one would assume OneDrive will get the same treatment.

+## Part II

+In the [next post]({% link _posts/2024-03-10-Copilot-Pro-Concluding-thoughts.md %}) we're going compare Copilot with other offers in a bid to decide which is best.